Composer & Maestro of the HOM3OSTASIS Protocol

 Research Assistant October 2014 – January 2015

-• Aided researchers from Duke Global Health Institute & UNC Psychiatry on R01 grant proposal aimed at effectiveness of nursing-based interventional depression care in subSaharan HIV/AIDS-impaired subpopulations.
+• Aided researchers from Duke Global Health Institute & UNC Psychiatry on R01 grant proposal of nursing-based interventional depression care in sub-Saharan HIV/AIDS subpopulations

-– Prolific in unearthing coping effects and need for targeted psychiatric care in immune suppressed, impoverished regions at most risk
+• Prolific in revealing potential of coping effects and need for targeted psychiatric care in immune suppressed, impoverished regions at most risk

 Graduate Research Assistant September 2014 – January 2015